 The main causes of this ‘patchy’ hair loss are sleeping in rollers, using too-tight rollers or wearing very tight braids (especially in children).
 The reason why these methods cause traction loss is that they constantly pull at your hair, causing breakage and plucking hair out from the roots.
 It’s very important to catch this type of hair loss early on, as over time it can damage your hair follicles and lead to permanent loss of hair.

 Traction alopecia shouldn’t be confused with alopecia areata, which looks very similar as it also occurs in patches.
 However, alopecia areata is often caused by psychological or internal stress rather than physical, external stress from traction.
-If you are concerned you have alopecia areata or traction hair loss, please consult with a Philip Kingsley trichologist.
+If you are concerned you have alopecia areata or traction hair loss, please consult with a Philip Kingsley Trichologist.
 Our hair and scalp specialists can give you a proper diagnosis and treat your condition accordingly.

 The best prevention for traction hair loss is to stop or reduce the pulling of your hair.
 This either means removing or loosening braids, or styling and brushing your hair more gently.
 If damage has already been done, the same measures need to be taken.
 However, treatments that encourage hair regrowth and improve the condition of your hair may also be needed.
-If you are concerned you are losing your hair, or unsure of the cause, make an appointment to see a trichologist.
+If you are concerned you are losing your hair, or unsure of the cause, make an appointment to see a Trichologist.
 He or she will be able to tell what is causing the loss and recommend the best treatment.

-Adding Shine to African-Caribbean Hair
+Adding Shine to Natural Coiled Curls

 Have you ever noticed that light reflects better from flat surfaces than it does from uneven surfaces?
 Well, this also applies to hair and means that curly hair doesn’t reflect light as easily as straight hair, and is naturally not as shiny.
 To give your hair added shine, use products that condition, smooth and encourage light reflection.